-Additionally, DVI may have agreements with State agencies, a private nonprofit organization, employer, or any other appropriate resource which fund and/or provide SE and extended services following the provision of DVI SE services.
+Additionally, DVI may have agreements with State agencies, a private nonprofit organization, employer, or any other appropriate resource which funds and/or provides SE and extended services following the provision of DVI SE services.
 DVI staff must follow all policies, contracts, and agreements that outline SE requirements.

-Current provider contracts can be found here, while current State plan goals and priorities around SE service provision can be found here.
+For more information, see current provider contracts as well as current State plan goals and priorities around SE service provision.